A Regency Romance

 After my father died, my education was placed in the hands of Miss Elliot, who knew sewing and art and music, and Master Beresford who knew Geography, literature and French.
 There was a mild scandal around the time I was 15 when it proved they knew each other better yet, but by that time it was decided my formal education would be concluded, and Mr Beresford would be given his promised living at Coldwyn after his marriage to Miss Elliot.
 Their first daughter was born while I was at Bath.

 When I was 17, just after Christmas my mother and I went to Bath for my first season there.
 Despite our generous income we still maintained a strict economy.
 By my fathers will Mr. Congreave was appointed guardian of the estate.
 He was a stern, narrow, pedantic methodistical conscientious bore.
 He would collect the rents and pay the bills and maintain the estate.
 Because we lived so small on our estate we had a large income.
 Several neighbors lived quite large on their smaller estates, so Mr. Congreave would buy out such lands around us that come up for sale.
-So while our income was large, our spending was kept to the level of my father.
+So while our income was large, our spending was kept to the level of my grandfather.
 My mother had quite wanted to be the giddy widow, but the sums doled out by Mr Congreave kept her sensible.
 However, for my coming out at bath he had given us a budget of £200.
 He repeatedly pointed out this was a vast sum, and that servants had to live on £17 a year (plus meals and perquisites mother rejoinded).
 I listened to them bicker and dicker over the budget and I just dreamed of what it would be like to finally see the world beyond the horizon.
 So, on the Monday after Christmas, 1809 my mother and I set forth to Bath together.

 Since the coach was due at the nearest coaching inn at 10:AM, we were obliged to set out at 5:30.
 Like my Father, I was an early riser, but my mother was quite peevish about the hour of departure.
 There was not much she could do about it, as the horses and coach could only do 10 ½ miles per hour carrying us and our trunks.
 Bulstrode, the driver, did not add much to the joy of the occasion.
 He was sullen at the best of times, but getting up at 3 to harness and load the coach, drive the 9 hour round trip and put the horses to bed compounded his usual mood.
 My mother did not lighten the load.
 Despite the cold wind, the frosty coachman, the jolting carriage, the brief rain and snow squalls and my mother's grumbling and bickering it was a glorious day.
 We saw only two other travelers along the rode.
 A solitary horseman came trotting down the road behind us, cursed our carriage, whipped our horse and swore at Bulstrode and rode on.